-On July 26, 2007, the Simon Property Board of Directors authorized the repurchase of up to \$1.0 billion of Simon Property common stock over the next twenty-four months as market conditions warrant.
-Simon Property may repurchase shares in the open market or in privately negotiated transactions.
+On July 26, 2007, our Board of Directors authorized the repurchase of up to \$1.0 billion of our common stock over the next twenty-four months as market conditions warrant.
+We may repurchase shares in the open market or in privately negotiated transactions.
 As of December 31, 2007, the program had remaining availability of approximately \$950.7 million.
 There were no purchases under this program during the fourth quarter of 2007.
-If Simon Property acquires shares, then we would repurchase an equal number of our units from Simon Property.